lino-framework/book/docs/dev/install.rst

-You should now have three directories called `~/repositories/lino`, `~/repositories/xl` and `~/repositories/book`, each of which contains a file :xfile:`setup.py`, a file :xfile:`README.rst` and a whole tree of other files and directories.
+You should now have three directories called `~/repositories/lino`, `~/repositories/xl` and `~/repositories/book`, each of which contains a file :xfile:`setup.py` and a whole tree of other files and directories.

 One possible problem here is that the Lino repository has a big size.
 If you just want to try out the latest version and will never submit